OffensiveEdge/scrape-le/README.md

 ## 📊 Testing

 **207 unit tests** • **87% function coverage, 91% line coverage**
-Powered by Vitest • Run with `bun test --coverage`
+Powered by Vitest • Run with `bun run test:coverage`

+### Core Principle

+**No broken or failed tests are allowed in commits.** All tests must pass before code can be committed or merged.

 ### Test Suite Highlights

 - **65 security tests** for command injection & URL validation
 - **46 detection logic tests** for anti-bot, auth, rate limits, robots.txt
 - **Comprehensive coverage** of browser automation, screenshot capture, and error handling

+For detailed testing guidelines, see [Testing Guidelines](docs/TESTING.md).

 ---